-By now you know that Obi particles can be fixed in the actor's local space, so they don´t move at all relative to the actor.
-However if you parent the ObiCloth object to a rigidbody, all fixed particles will just mimic the rigidbody movements without exerting any forces upon it.
-Which means, cloth will react to the rigid body movement but the rigidbody won't react at all to the cloth.
+By now you know that there's two attachment types: static and dynamic.
+However if you statically attach an actor to a rigidbody, all fixed particles will just follow the rigidbody around without exerting any forces upon it.
+Which means, the actor will react to rigidbody movement but the rigidbody won't react at all to the actor.

 Unlike most other constraints, pin constraints aren't stored in a blueprint.
 They are automatically created and managed by dynamic particle attachments.

 A good example is a wind-driven ship.
 The sails should follow the movement of the ship, but they also have to be able to propel the ship when the wind blows.
 So a good idea is to attach the sails to the ship using dynamic attachments.

 Using dynamic attachments (pin constraints) to create a physically simulated sail.

 When pinning a particle very close to or inside a collider (so that they overlap), if you have collision constraints enabled you can encounter a situation in which both constraints fight each other.
 This results in jittering and/or an undesired offset in the pin position, because the collision and pin constraint cannot be met simultaneously.
 If the particle is pinned to a rigidbody, results will be even worse as this setup causes a force feedback loop with largely undefined behavior.